Mirtazapine induced rem sleep behavior disorder (rbd) in parkinsonism

 There are several treatment options available for managing RBD in Parkinsonism.
 The choice of treatment will depend on the severity of symptoms and individual patient needs.
 Some of the common treatment options include:

-See also Mirtazapine not working for depression
+See also Mirtazapine prescription uk

 1. Medications